build-on-aws/content/posts/topics_and_queues_workflow_with_sdks/index.md

 ---
 title: "Coding Publish and Subscribe Using SNS, SQS, and the AWS SDKs"
 description: "Confused while coding publish and subscribe using SNS and SQS?
-AWS Console tutorials help, but sample code in your language would be nice.
+AWS Console tutorials help, but they lack the specifics of sample code.
 Here we acquaint you with the topics and queues workflow code examples, part of the AWS SDK code examples repository."
 tags:
     - sns
     - sqs